LGuery/teamwork_monitoring/weekly_reports_and_meetings_repository/GwenaelleWain/weekly_reports.md

 #### What did you struggle with?

 * Downland MikTex or others and save my rmarkdown file in pdf.
-  * LG: ProblÃ¨me rÃ©solu?
+  * LG: ProblÃƒÂ¨me rÃƒÂ©solu?

 #### What would you like to work on next week?

 * Work on data.
 * Start a report on Markdown (Intro)

-#### Where do you need help from Daniel, LoreleÃ¯ or others?
+#### Where do you need help from Daniel, LoreleÃƒÂ¯ or others?

 * IDK